ismaeljouhariperez/ema-ai/README.md

 3. EMA-AI returns a structured JSON response
 4. EMA-API stores the adventure in its database

-For detailed integration information, see the [INTEGRATION.md](INTEGRATION.md) document in the EMA-API repository.
+For detailed integration information, see the [INTEGRATION.md](docs/INTEGRATION.md) document.

 ## 🧠 Adventure Generation